Recursion (computer science): Recursive data structures (structural recursion)

 An important application of recursion in computer science is in defining dynamic data structures such as lists and trees.
 Recursive data structures can dynamically grow to a theoretically infinite size in response to runtime requirements; in contrast, the size of a static array must be set at compile time.

 "Recursive algorithms are particularly appropriate when the underlying problem or the data to be treated are defined in recursive terms."

 The examples in this section illustrate what is known as "structural recursion".
 This term refers to the fact that the recursive procedures are acting on data that is defined recursively.

 As long as a programmer derives the template from a data definition, functions employ structural recursion.
 That is, the recursions in a function's body consume some immediate piece of a given compound value.

 Linked lists

 Below is a C definition of a linked list node structure.
 Notice especially how the node is defined in terms of itself.
-The "next" element of struct node is a pointer to another struct node, effectively creating a list type.
+The "next" element of LinkedList is a pointer to another linked list, effectively creating a list type.